GimelStudio/GimelStudio/README.md

 This repository tracks the *next step* of Gimel Studio to become a truly usable and serious node-based, non-destructive image editor.
 It is currently in *planning/initial development stage* and things will probably change (a lot) from what is currently here.

+A greatly improved nodegraph for Gimel Studio is currently in development via the [GS Nodegraph](https://github.com/Correct-Syntax/gsnodegraph) library.

 !["Gimel Studio mockup"](https://i.ibb.co/0C2sf3Y/Full-HD.jpg "Gimel Studio") *Early WIP mockup of the redesigned UI*

+# Roadmap

+For now, we're trying to keep the roadmap limited to realistic goals, keeping fun (of course!) and on-par with the amount of developers/contributors we have. *(Hint: we could possibly do more if you contribute.)*

+Currently, we're still planning the roadmap, but it's safe to say it will include:

+- A redesigned UI + nodegraph
+- File support via OpenImageIO
+- Vector support (in some way, at least)
+- Python API for scripting nodes

+...and More...

 # Join this project